baendlorel/archiver/README.md

 ### option: --id

-Show logs of a specific id.
-Will display related list and vault records.
+Show logs for a specific id.
+Related list and vault records will also be displayed.

 ```bash
 # also `arv lg -i 123`